Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Introduction

 where $e$ is the magnitude of the electron charge, $m_{\rm e}$ is the mass of the electron, and $c$ is the speed of light in vacuum.
 Project~8 aims to combine CRES with the use of atomic tritium as the beta decay source, to remove uncertainty from molecular states.

 CRES was first demonstrated with a precision measurement of the energies of single electrons from $^{83\mathrm{m}}$Kr decay by the Project 8 collaboration in 2014 \cite{Asner:2014cwa} (Phase~I).
-Subsequently, Project 8 has performed a CRES-based tritium experiment (Phase II), which is the subject of this paper.
-We report details of the tritium endpoint and neutrino mass results from the small-scale Phase II apparatus.
-These are the first measurements of the continuous tritium spectrum using CRES and the first quantitative exploration of the systematic effects in CRES.
-A companion Letter~\cite{tritiumPRL:2022} provides a high-level overview of Project 8's Phase II results.
+Subsequently, Project 8 has performed a CRES-based tritium experiment (Phase II), the subject of this paper.
+We report details of tritium endpoint and neutrino mass results obtained from the small-scale Phase II apparatus.
+These results rely on the first measurement of the continuous tritium spectrum using CRES and the first quantitative exploration of systematic effects in CRES.
+A companion Letter~\cite{Project8:2022hun} provides a high-level overview of Project 8's Phase II results.

 This paper is organized as follows.
 In \autoref{sec:apparatus}, the apparatus and data-taking conditions are described in sufficient detail to give context to the analysis.
-A more comprehensive paper on the apparatus is in preparation.
-Section~\ref{sec:datafeatures} describes the general features of CRES data and the data sets to be analyzed, \autoref{sec:analysisoverview} provides an overview of the analysis approach, including a general CRES signal model.
-Section~\ref{sec:simCRES} and \autoref{sec:Kr_model} describe simulations and calibration measurements with $^{83 \rm m}$Kr, both of which provide inputs to tritium data analysis. $^{83 \rm m}$Kr data are also used to validate the frequency-energy relation in \autoref{eq:energytofrequency} and to demonstrate the high-resolution capabilities of CRES.
-The tritium model for data analysis is developed in \autoref{sec:tritium_model}.
-This model is an analytic version of the general CRES signal model.
-Parameter inputs and systematic uncertainties for the tritium analysis are described in \autoref{sec:systematic_uncertainties}.
-Section~\ref{sec:final-analysis} describes procedures for analyzing tritium data using both Bayesian and frequentist approaches.
-In \autoref{sec:conclusions}, we present endpoint and neutrino mass results.
+A more comprehensive paper on the apparatus is in preparation. \autoref{sec:datafeatures} describes the general features of CRES data and the data sets to be analyzed.
+In \autoref{sec:simCRES}, CRES signals are reproduced in simulation and compared to experimental data. \autoref{sec:analysisoverview} provides an overview of the analysis approach, including a general CRES signal model and all its inputs. \autoref{sec:Kr_model} presents calibration measurements with $^{83 \rm m}$Kr that produce inputs to tritium data analysis. $^{83 \rm m}$Kr data are also used to validate the frequency-energy relation in \autoref{eq:energytofrequency} and to demonstrate the high-resolution capabilities of CRES. \autoref{sec:tritium_model} presents two models of tritium spectra: one for Monte Carlo data generation and one for tritium data analysis.
+These models build on the general CRES signal model. \autoref{sec:systematic_uncertainties} describes parameter inputs and systematic uncertainties for the tritium analysis. \autoref{sec:final-analysis} then describes procedures for analyzing tritium data using both Bayesian and frequentist approaches.
+In \autoref{sec:results}, we present endpoint and neutrino mass results.
 In addition, a search for events above the endpoint produces a stringent limit on the background rate.
 The sensitivity of this Phase II experiment to the neutrino mass is compared to an analytic prediction.